Array Functions

 getKeyOffset (array $array, string|int $key)?int

-Returns zero-indexed position of given array key.
-Returns null if key is not found.
+Returns the zero-indexed position of the given array key.
+Returns null if the key is not found.

 $array = ['first' => 10, 'second' => 20];